Breast cancer treatment in Central Virginia

 Types of breast cancer

 Breast cancer is classified by its invasiveness.
-“In situ” cancers are localized to the breast and are the easiest to treat and cure.
-“Invasive” cancers have begun to spread to nearby tissues or distant sites in the body and require more intensive treatments.
+“In situ” cancers are localized to the breast and do not spread to other areas.
+“Invasive” cancers have the potential to spread to distant sites and may require more intensive treatments.

 In situ breast cancers include:

-- Lobular carcinoma in situ (LCIS)—This refers to abnormal cells that develop in the lobule, a gland in the breast.
+• Lobular carcinoma in situ (LCIS)—This refers to abnormal cells that develop in the lobule, a gland in the breast.
 It is not technically considered a cancer, but rather a "finding" that increases the future risk for developing cancer.
-If found, it will be monitored by your provider for growth and development on an ongoing basis.
+If found, you will be counseled regarding how to manage your breast cancer risk

 Invasive breast cancers include:

-- Lobular carcinoma—This cancer originates in the milk-producing lobules of the breast.
-It can spread to the fatty tissue and other parts of the body.
+• Invasive lobular carcinoma—This cancer originates in the milk-producing lobules of the breast.

-- Medullary, mucinous and tubular carcinomas—These are three relatively slower-growing, but still difficult to treat, types of breast cancer.
+• Medullary, mucinous and tubular carcinomas—These are other subcategoriesof breast cancer.
 They are named based on their appearance under a microscope.

 Breast cancer risks